 In most cases when a task suspends, it expects to be scheduled by an asynchronous event - by another task or from an interrupt service routine.
 In these cases, "cancel previous scheduling" should never be specified in the event control block (ECB).
 Use of this flag is recommended only in the case of a task that suspends for some number of ticks, with expiration of that alarm being the only event that is to cause the task to be scheduled.
 In this special case, "disable resume" should also be specified in the ECB.
+Freeway OS/Protogate Programmer's Guide

+Glossary of Acronyms

 ACB alarm control block

 API application program interface

 ECB event control block

 FIFO first in, first out

 ICP intelligent communications processor

 ISR interrupt service routine

 GST global system table

 LAN local-area network

 LIFO last in, first out

-PCB partition control block
+РСВ partition control block

 QCB queue control block

 RCB resource control block

 RTE return from exception

 SBH system buffer header

 SNMP simple network management protocol

-TCB task control block
+ТСВ task control block

 TCP/IP transmission control protocol/internet protocol

 TIS task initialization structure

 WAN wide-area network